Chart Color Schemes

 Castle Hill - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Castle Hill-South has a high level of cultural diversity, with 45.4% speaking a language other than English at home and 46.7% born overseas.
-Christianity is the predominant religion, comprising 50.4%.
-Hinduism is overrepresented compared to Greater Sydney, making up 6.6% versus 8.6%.
+Castle Hill-South has high cultural diversity, with 45.4% speaking a language other than English at home and 46.7% born overseas.
+Christianity is the main religion, comprising 50.4%.
+Hinduism is overrepresented at 6.6%, compared to Greater Sydney's 8.6%.

 Frequently Asked Questions - Diversity